-Here are some recommendations on what you and your business can do to keep your sensitive information and your computer secure:
+Here are some recommendations on what you and your business can do to keep your sensitive information and your computer secure.

 Protect your business.
-Small businesses in particular have been increasingly targeted by criminals seeking sensitive information regarding both its business and its customers.
+Small businesses in particular have been increasingly targeted by criminals seeking sensitive information regarding both a business and its customers.
 Criminals may use this information to harm you, your business, or your customers.